DarthXerox/Minesweeper/README.md

 My take on minesweeper in C++, this is just the base game, AI is not finished yet
 Completely my work, except for the graphics, I'm using the SFML library.

-To play, first install smfl graphics library:
+To play, first install smfl graphics library (unix based OS necessary):
 https://www.sfml-dev.org/tutorials/2.5/start-linux.php
 then compile using "make" command then launch "./Minesweeper" and enjoy :)